steven-edwards/crookedbar-test2/content/pages/index.md

         image: /images/feature-3.svg
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          Alyvia really understands who our customers are and what tone of voice to use when communicating with them.
+          Crooked Bar was a truly wonderful stay for us as a family.
+The beds were great as were the views....

-          **Miles Tone,** *CEO, Studio*
+          **Miles Tone,** *North Yorkshire, UK*
         image: /images/feature-3.svg
         image_position: left
         image_width: twenty-five